kingpranav21/slack-file-bot/README.md

 3. Obtain the API token and other credentials required for the bot.
 4. Update the configuration file with your credentials.

-## Usage
-1. Start the bot by running the command:
-    ```bash
-    npm start
-    ```
-2. Invite the bot to your desired channels or configure it to listen to specific triggers.
-3. Interact with the bot using predefined commands or triggers.

 ## Contributing
 Contributions are welcome!
 If you have any ideas for new features or improvements, please open an issue or submit a pull request.